matuteiglesias/journal/content/Dev/2025-07-11_Refactor_and_Enhance_Python_Packaging_and_Streamli.md

 - Implemented Streamlit configuration UI for managing [[API]] keys.
 - Fixed TypeErrors in command joining and execution.
 - Resolved ModuleNotFoundError for missing dependencies.
-- Enhanced file management in [[automation]] scripts.
+- Enhanced file management in automation scripts.

 ### Achievements
 - Improved the robustness and maintainability of the Streamlit application.
 - Enhanced the packaging process for [[Python]] applications.
 - Streamlined file management and path resolution.
-- Developed strategies for better subprocess management and [[error handling]].
+- Developed strategies for better subprocess management and error handling.

 ### Pending Tasks
-- Further testing of the refactored pipeline execution [[strategy]].
+- Further testing of the refactored pipeline execution strategy.
 - Continuous monitoring of the Streamlit application for new bugs or enhancements.
-- Finalizing the monetization [[strategy]] for the job parsing pipeline.
+- Finalizing the monetization strategy for the job parsing pipeline.